-Students in PACS must demonstrate the ability to synthesize and apply knowledge and the capability of becoming a safe and effective professional.
+Students in PACS must demonstrate the ability to synthesize and apply knowledge, skills, and capability of becoming a safe and effective professional.
 In addition, they must demonstrate the principles of professionalism, including sound judgement, honesty, integrity, responsibility, a sensitivity and compassion for individual needs, and compliance with applicable laws, policies, and regulations.

 The text contained herein outlines rules governing the review of student performance.
 For further information, refer to the Guiding Principles of Professionalism.